 With the rapid growth in online and virtual services, workers and job seekers need to build the cognitive and technical skills necessary for effective use of the Internet, smartphones, and other digital resources to find, evaluate, create, transmit, and communicate information.
-The General Appropriations Act (Senate Bill 1, Article VII, Texas Workforce Commission, Rider 46, 87th Legislature, Regular Session (2021)) requires TWC to “ensure that digital skill building is an explicitly permitted use of existing workforce development grant programs” and “utilize federal funds to provide digital skill building, device access, and digital support for workers in workforce development programs.”
+The General Appropriations Act (Senate Bill 1, Article VII, Texas Workforce Commission, Rider 46, 89th Legislature, Regular Session (2025)) requires TWC to “ensure that digital skill building is an explicitly permitted use of existing workforce development grant programs” and “utilize federal funds to provide digital skill building, device access, and digital support for workers in workforce development programs.”

-Within this context, TWC defines “digital skills building” as staff support, workshops, and, when appropriate, training services that enable job seekers to use the Internet, smartphones, and other digital resources to gain employment and to function productively in today’s technology-heavy workplace.
+Within this context, TWC defines “digital skills building” as staff support, workshops, and, when appropriate, training services that enable job seekers to use the Internet, smartphones, and other digital resources, including AI literacy, to gain employment and to function productively in today’s technology-heavy workplace.
+“AI literacy” is defined as the ability to understand, interact with, and evaluate the accuracy of AI tools and the content that they produce.
 “Device access” and “digital support” are defined as the availability of technology, such as computers, laptops, tablets, and Internet access, that allows customers to engage in workforce development activities based on the program’s allowable expenditures and applicable cost principles.
-The law does not constitute a new blanket authorization to purchase tablets or other devices for customers’ own permanent use; the allowability of any such purchases continues to be subject to review on a case-by-case basis.
+The rider does not constitute a new blanket authorization to purchase tablets or other devices for customers’ own permanent use; the allowability of any such purchases continues to be subject to review on a case-by-case basis.

 Rider 47 of the same bill requires TWC to: